robinredX/BitTorrent_in_Python/protocol.md

 (source Wikipedia: https://en.wikipedia.org/wiki/Bencode)
 **An integer** is encoded as i`<integer encoded in base ten ASCII`>e.
 Leading zeros are not allowed (although the number zero is still represented as "0").
 Negative values are encoded by prefixing the number with a hyphen-minus.
 The number 42 would thus be encoded as i42e, 0 as i0e, and -42 as i-42e.
 Negative zero is not permitted.
 **A byte string** (a sequence of bytes, not necessarily characters) is encoded as `<length`>:`<contents`>.
 The length is encoded in base 10, like integers, but must be non-negative (zero is allowed); the contents are just the bytes that make up the string.
 The string "spam" would be encoded as 4:spam.
 The specification does not deal with encoding of characters outside the ASCII set.
 **A list** of values is encoded as l`<contents`>e .
 The contents consist of the bencoded elements of the list, in order, concatenated.
 A list consisting of the string "spam" and the number 42 would be encoded as: l4:spami42ee.
 Note the absence of separators between elements, and the first character is the letter 'l', not digit '1'.
 **A dictionary** is encoded as d`<contents`>e.
 The elements of the dictionary are encoded each key immediately followed by its value.
 All keys must be byte strings and must appear in lexicographical order.
 A dictionary that associates the values 42 and "spam" with the keys "foo" and "bar", respectively (in other words, {"bar": "spam", "foo": 42}), would be encoded as follows: d3:bar4:spam3:fooi42ee.

 ## 6. Player-player communication
-The following protocol is inspired by the BitTorrent protocol with some modifications (source: https://wiki.theory.org/index.php/BitTorrentSpecification#Tracker_HTTP.2FHTTPS_Protocol)
+The following protocol is inspired by the BitTorrent protocol with some modifications (source: https://wiki.theory.org/index.php/BitTorrentSpecification).
+The main difference is that the communication with the hub is performed using the TCP protocol via some messages similar to the ones used for the player to player communication.

 `<len=0x0001`> : 2 bytes to encode the length of the message (in the case length=1)
-`<id=0x00`> : 1 by to code the message id
+`<id=0x00`> : 1 by to code the message type (designated as id below)
 #### Message definition
 - **keep alive**:         `<len=0x0000`>
 - **choke**:              `<len=0x0001`>`<id=0x00`>